OpenEvalProject/evals/manuscripts/elife-47809/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/47809/elife-47809-fig6-v2.jpg)

 **Figure 6.:** (A) Projection RNAseq read density for linearly mapped (orange) and circularly permuted (gray) reads across Creld1 - intron5.
 Alignment mismatches at the junction of circularly permuted reads are colored.
 Individual circularly permuted read alignments are shown as horizontal gray bars, with each bar representing one read.
 (B) Schematic of circularly permuted read alignment and sequence composition at 5’ splice sites, branch sites (the branchpoint nucleotide is underlined), and 3’ splice sites of five example introns.
 (C) Cumulative distribution function plots for phyloP sequence conservation showing lack of conservation in projection-enriched free introns relative to exons, or even to retained introns. x-axis represents median phyloP score over a 50 nt sliding window with 10 nt step size.
-(D) Inferred molecular structure of projection-localized free circular introns.Figure 6—source data 1.
+(D) Inferred molecular structure of projection-localized free circular introns.

 We asked if these 14 introns had any other unusual sequence features.
 We derived sequence logos centered at their aligned 5’ splice sites, branchpoints, and 3’ splice sites.
 Their 5’ and 3’ splice sites conform to the standard consensus sequences, but their branchpoint follows a CC consensus 17–49 nucleotides upstream of 3’ splice site (Figure 6B; Figure 6—source data 1).
 Mismatches in read alignments at the branchpoint and the relative scarcity of circularly permuted reads versus linear reads were consistent with the existence of a 2’−5’ linkage that the reverse transcriptase traverses with lower efficiency and accuracy.
 Other than conservation of 5’ and 3’ splice site sequences, none of the 14 free introns showed notable phylogenetic sequence conservation (Figure 6C).
 Although we hypothesize that the C branch site is an essential feature in stabilizing these projection-localized free introns, C branchpoints were not notably conserved across multi-species alignments of these introns, indicating little evolutionary pressure to conserve this feature.